Blue Streak (missile): Westland Helicopters Black Arrow

 Following its merger with Saunders Roe, Westland Helicopters developed the three-stage Black Arrow satellite carrier rocket, derived from the Black Knight test vehicle.
 The first stage of Black Arrow was given the same diameter as the French Coralie (the second stage of Europa) to make it compatible with Blue Streak.
 Using Blue Streak as an additional stage would have increased Black Arrow's payload capacity.
 To maintain this compatibility, the first stage diameter was given in metres, although the rest of the rocket was defined in imperial units.

 Black Arrow carried out four test launches (without an additional Blue Streak stage) from Woomera between 1969 and 1971, with the final launch carrying the satellite Prospero X-3 into orbit.
 The United Kingdom remains the only country to have developed and then abandoned a satellite launch capability.

 Hawker Siddeley Dynamics proposal

-In 1972, Hawker Siddeley Dynamics produced a brochure for a design using Blue Streak as the first stage of a two-stage to orbit rocket, with an American Centaur upper stage.
+In 1972, Hawker Siddeley Dynamics ltd produced a brochure for a design using Blue Streak as the first stage of a two-stage to orbit rocket, with an American Centaur upper stage.
 The Centaur second stage would have either been built in the UK under licence or imported directly from the USA.
 Both the Centaur and Blue Streak had proved to be very reliable up to this point, and since they were both already designed development costs would have been low.
 Furthermore, it had a payload of 870–920 kg to a geosynchronous orbit with, and 650–700 kg without the use of additional booster rockets.